 In order to access the Low-Level Test of Philips CD-i players or debug other units with a serial port, you will always need a VT100 compatible terminal.
 An old laptop with Windows 98 and HyperTerminal works fine, but I was looking for something more portable.
 The Atari Portfolio with Serial Interface add-on is a good portable choice.

 Update: Meanwhile, I’ve found the Psion 5mx Pro to be a better choice.

 First of all, we need to transfer the terminal software ACOM to the Portfolio.
 This is possible via the serial port, but I had to back up some data from the old memory cards too.
 I hooked up the Atari PC Card Drive HPC-301 to transfer the data and software.

-Before starting the terminal software on the Portfolio (command line:
+Before starting the terminal software on the Atari Portfolio (command line:

-This is the low level test menu of the Philips CDI660.
+This is the Low-Level Test of the Philips CDI660.
 As you can see, the Portfolio’s screen is limited and doesn’t show the whole menu:

 And this is OS-9 saying hi on the DVS VE-200: